Beforerr/PermuteArgs.jl/README.md

 ### Using the Macro

-The `@permute_args` macro allows you to define functions where arguments can be provided in any order, as long as their types match the function signature:
+The `@permute_args` macro allows you to define functions and structs where arguments/fields can be provided in any order, as long as their types match the signature:

 ```julia
 using PermuteArgs